mikaelvesavuori/building-a-production-ready-api-demo/README.md

-# Opinionated minimalist realist serverless starter
+# Building a Production Ready API (demonstration)

+Just a simple demonstration to see some production-readiness patterns applied to a serverless application.

-Just a sample minimalist starter to run a modern AWS-deployed serverless [TypeScript](https://www.typescriptlang.org) application with some quality-of-life tooling such as [ESLint](https://eslint.org) and [Prettier](https://prettier.io).
+The code sets up a modern AWS-deployed serverless [TypeScript](https://www.typescriptlang.org) application with some quality-of-life tooling such as [ESLint](https://eslint.org) and [Prettier](https://prettier.io).
 Packages and deploys using [Serverless Framework](https://www.serverless.com) and bundles it using [esbuild](https://github.com/evanw/esbuild).

 ## Configurations